Secure Password Management in Companies

 The comprehensive encryption of all data as well as the detailed assigning of rights increase security: You can define for every user individually which changes they can make in which file and which possibilities they have to export or print passwords, for example.

 Conclusion: Using Password Depot Server in your company will not only increase security greatly, but also productivity.
-Changing of access data no longer has to be communicated via e-mail.
+Changing of access data no longer has to be communicated via email.
 All login data can be managed in a central and well-structured way.

 More about Password Depot Server.